 Tank preparation

 The feeding experiments were carried out in distinct tanks designated for each category of household and manufactured feed.
 The tanks were constructed from bricks and cement.
 The dimensions of each tank were 2.5 feet in length, 2.5 feet in width, and 1.75 feet in height.
-The primary source of water supply to the tanks was tap water.
+Tap water was the primary source of water supply for the tanks.
 Proper arrangements were meticulously established to guarantee sufficient oxygenation through the utilization of an electric air pump apparatus.

 Diets and mode of feeding

 This study utilized three distinct household feed mixtures alongside one commercially manufactured feed.
 The preparations for the household feeds involved the utilization of mustard oil cake, maize flour, wheat flour, and dried fish powder (Table 1).
-All components were procured from Saheb Bazar in Rajshahi, with the exception of the dried fish powder, which was meticulously prepared by the researchers utilizing locally sourced Puntius sp., sun-dried, and subsequently ground with an electric blender.
-All components were meticulously ground to a fine powder prior to the pelleting process.
+All components were procured from Saheb Bazar in Rajshahi, exceptexcept the dried fish powder, which was meticulously prepared by the researchers utilizing locally sourced Puntius sp., sun-dried, and subsequently ground with an electric blender.
+All components were meticulously ground to a fine powder before the pelleting process.
 Pellets were administered bi-daily, specifically in the morning and evening.

 Table 1.
 Feed ingredients, heavy metal concentrations, and proximate composition of different feeds used in this study